linkfluence/radarly-py/README.rst

     :alt: PyPI - Python Version
     :target: https://pypi.org/project/radarly-py/

-:Author: Linkfluence SAS
+:Author: Linkfluence
-:Version: 1.0.0
+:Version: 1.0.1

 .. _documentation: https://api.linkfluence.com/

 This package is a Python's client in order to use Radarly's API.
-Thanks to this client, you can fetch most of the endpoints described in the `documentation`_ of Radarly's API.
+Thanks to this client, you can fetch most of the endpoints described in the `documentation`_.

 Installation
 ^^^^^^^^^^^^
 You can use ``pip`` to install this package.
 The commmand ``pip install radarly-py`` will install the package and all its dependencies.

-.. note:: ``pandas`` is not a dependency of ``radarly-py`` but it is strongly advise to use to explore all objects storing quantitative datas.
+.. note:: ``pandas`` is not a dependency of ``radarly-py`` but it is strongly
+    advise to use to explore all objects storing quantitative datas.

 Quickstart